slashdevslashurandom/gxter/README.md

   determine the GXT's format based on the file's structure and act accordingly.

 - `-K`, `--key-sort`: When decompiling, list strings in the order of their keys, according to the entries in TKEY.
+(GXT files are expected by the games to have their strings sorted either by key or hash in the TKEY table, so this will result in an alphabetical or hash-based sort.)

 - `-n`, `--name-list`: When decompiling a GXT file, read a "name list" consisting of raw string names.
 These string names have their CRC32 hashes